 The two PCCs undertook a comprehensive review of the capital programme, to reflect the priorities of the two PCCs to achieve full integration of the services and systems of operation across the Alliance.
 This includes the need to modernise ICT systems and further develop the estate to ensure that policing responds to changes in demand and the nature of crime.
 These projects improve efficiency and release further savings whilst improving policing.
-As a result of this review the two PCCs have agreed to invest £87.6m in capital expenditure over the next four years.
-After the use of the infrastructure reserve the capital programme will be funded through borrowing, capital grants and capital receipts.
+As a result of this review the two PCCs have agreed to invest £91.3m in capital expenditure over the period 2017/18 to 2021/21, by utilising the infrastructure reserve initially, and then funding the remaining costs through a combination of borrowing, capital grants and capital receipts.